Skip to Content

 Address: Piazza del Duomo, 50122 Firenze FI

 Brunelleschi’s Dome, formally known as Cupola del Brunelleschi, is an impressive architectural masterpiece that took nearly 140 years to complete.
-Featuring intricate carvings and beautiful frescoes, this iconic dome has become a symbol of Florence’s rich history and culture.
+Featuring intricate carvings and beautiful frescoes, this iconic Dome has become a symbol of Florence’s rich history and culture.

-Today, visitors can explore Brunelleschi’s Dome either on their own or as part of a guided tour, which will give you an up-close look at the incredible craftsmanship and stunning artwork that went into making this landmark.
+Today, visitors can explore Brunelleschi’s Dome either on their own or as part of a guided tour, giving you an up-close look at the incredible craftsmanship and stunning artwork that went into making this landmark.
+Choose to climb the 463 steps to the top of Brunelleschi’s Dome or admire it from ground level; either way, you’ll be in awe of its sheer beauty and grandeur.

-See Related: Best Pompeii Tours from Naples, Italy
+See Related: Best Pompeii Tours from Naples

 14. Bardini Gardens (Giardino Bardini)